- Ph.D., History, UCLA

 U.S. women’s history, U.S. political history, history of U.S. colonialism, African American history

-- Materson, L. G. (In preparation) Radical Solidarity: Ruth Reynolds, Political Allyship, and the Battle for Puerto Rico’s Independence.
+- Materson, L. G. (forthcoming, 2024) Radical Solidarity: Ruth Reynolds, Political Allyship, and the Battle for Puerto Rico’s Independence.
+Chapel Hill: University of North Carolina Press.

 - Materson, L. G. (2021) “Women’s Voting and US Empire,” in “Roundtable on Empire and Suffrage Syllabus,” Women and Social Movements in the United States 25, no. 1.